danielballan/personal-blog/content/posts/2020-06-07-diy-super-soaker-prototype.md

     open hole for refilling or even
     [a swimming pool](https://nerfpedialegacy.fandom.com/wiki/XP_Pool_Pumper_Blaster).
   * The pumping action pumps water or a mixture of water and air.
-This does more work per stroke than pumping air alone would do because water in incompressible.
+This does more work per stroke than pumping air alone would do because water is incompressible.
 * Finally, there is a safety trigger.
 To escape through the nozzle, the pressurized water and air must flow through a flexible tube.
 The tube is